-A visitor to the chapel of the Unification Theological Seminary (UTS) in Barrytown, New York, today will open the door, and the first thing that hits him or her will be the light.
-The visitor's eyes will be drawn to shafts of light streaming down from 16 brand-new, double-paned, tinted, argon-gas-filled, segmented windows.
+A visitor to the chapel of the Unification Theological Seminary (UTS) in Barrytown today will open the door, and the first thing that hits him or her will be the light.
+His or her eyes will be drawn to shafts of light streaming down from 16 brand new, double-paned, tinted, argon-gas filled, segmented windows.
 Gone are the 100-year-old stained-glass windows installed in 1930 by the Christian Brothers, a Roman Catholic service order.
-In their place are modern windows designed by Chad Hoover (UTS 1980), an architect and member of the UTS Board of Trustees.
+In their place are modern windows designed by Chad Hoover (UTS'80), an architect and member of the UTS Board of Trustees.

 "The natural light gives an open, vertical feeling that wasn't there before.
-It changes the character of the chapel in a good way," said John Redmond, former CFO of UTS, who was involved in the transfer of windows.
+It changes the character of the chapel in a good way," John Redmond, former CFO of UTS who was involved in the transfer of windows, says.